346 Main Library | 1408 West Gregory Drive | Urbana IL 61801 | 217-333-3777 | askacurator@library.illinois.edu

 Languages: English

-The papers also contain research notes and correspondence from Reginald L. Hine (1883-1949), who collected the papers and discusses them in his Cream of Curiosity: Being an Account of Certain Historical and Literary Manuscripts of the XVIIth, XVIIIth, & XIXth Centuries (1920).
+The collection also includes research notes and correspondence from Reginald L. Hine (1883-1949), who collected the papers and discusses them in Cream of Curiosity: Being an Account of Certain Historical and Literary Manuscripts of the XVIIth, XVIIIth, & XIXth Centuries (1920).

 Repository: Rare Book & Manuscript Library, University of Illinois at Urbana-Champaign